jillesvangurp/fluent-ai/README.md

 # Fluent AI

-Editor for project fluent localization files.
+Open source editor for [project fluent](https://projectfluent.org/) localization files.

-## Status

-Note. this is very much a work in progress.
-I'll update the readme when things get usable.

-## High level plan
+## Features

+- drag and drop your ftl files to the browser to load them
+- browse through and see all the translations for each id side by side
-- web app that allows you to edit fluent translations in the form of multiple flt files (one for each language)
+- edit translations in the browser
-- easily identify missing translation strings for languages
-- edit translation strings
-- automated translations using openai
+- get AI assisted translations

-- export ftl files back for usage
+## Running this yourself

+- make sure you have a recent jdk installed
+- run `./gradlew jsBrowserDevelopment -t`, that will run a development version of the app.
+Look at the kotlin-js [documentation](https://kotlinlang.org/docs/js-project-setup.html#run-task) for more things you can do.

+## TODO

+Even though it's usable, this is not a finished project, yet

+- [ ] Do some styling with tailwind.
+Most of this is pretty barebones so far.
+- [ ] Add an exporter to download the files.
+You can sort of copy paste the file content from the manage files screen currently but that needs work.
+- [ ] Do full AI assisted translations of entire ftl files.
+- [ ] Deploy this somewhere so people don't have to run it themselves.
+- [ ] Look into some kind of electron version of the app with the ability to actually save files.

+If this gets a bit of traction, I might look into ways to monetize this.
+For now it's all free OSS.

-## Why
+## Why?

 Localizing applications is a chore and making that easy saves time and money.
 We have hundreds of translation strings in multiple languages.
 Editing these files manually is a PITA.

 Why a webapp?
 Because it's easy.
 I might level it up to something else at some point.
 But this is a hobby project.
-If you wish to pay me to do this, I'm open to suggestinos.
+If you wish to pay me to do this, I'm open to suggestions.

 Why kotlin-js?
 It's what I use a lot and like.
 And Kotlin is a good language for this stuff.